israelali1424/SIE_Notes/chapter_10 Economics and Monetary Policy_.md

 - Purchasing power parity: Exchange rate where the same goods cost the same in different currencies.

 - Strong USD benefits US importers and foreign exporters.
 Weak USD benefits US exporters and foreign importers.
+Stagflation is characterized by increasing prices amid high unemployment in a stagnant economy.
+Inflation is characterized by increasing prices amid an expanding economical period.

+Recession 2 quters of fall gdp
+Depression 5 quaters of falling gdp